MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 For more information about data binding, see [Data binding overview](/windows/uwp/data-binding/data-binding-quickstart).

 > [!NOTE]
-> If you need to show grouped data in your ListView, you must bind to a [CollectionViewSource class](/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).
+> If you need to show grouped data in your list view, you must bind to a [CollectionViewSource class](/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).
 CollectionViewSource acts as a proxy for the collection class in XAML and enables grouping support.
 For more information, see [CollectionViewSource](/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).

-## Customize the look of items with a data template
+## Customize the look with a data template

 By using a data template in a ListView or GridView control, you can define how the items and data are to be visualized.
-By default, a data item is displayed in the ListView as the string representation of the data object it's bound to.
+By default, a data item is displayed in the list view as the string representation of the data object it's bound to.
 You can show the string representation of a particular property of the data item by setting the [DisplayMemberPath](/uwp/api/windows.ui.xaml.controls.itemscontrol.displaymemberpath) to that property.

 However, you might ordinarily want to show a richer presentation of your data.
-To specify how items in the ListView or GridView are to be displayed, you create a [DataTemplate class](/uwp/api/Windows.UI.Xaml.DataTemplate).
+To specify how items in the list view or grid view are to be displayed, you create a [DataTemplate class](/uwp/api/Windows.UI.Xaml.DataTemplate).
 The XAML in DataTemplate defines the layout and appearance of the controls that are used to display an individual item.
 The controls in the layout can be bound to the properties of a data object, or they can have static content that's defined inline.

 > [!NOTE]
 > When you use the [x:Bind markup extension](/windows/uwp/xaml-platform/x-bind-markup-extension) in DataTemplate, you have to specify the data type (`x:DataType`) on the data template.

 #### A simple ListView data template
 In this example, the data item is a simple string.
 To add an image to the left of the string, and to display the string in teal, you define DataTemplate inline within the ListView definition.
-This is the same ListView that you created earlier by using option 1 under method 1.
+This is the same ListView control that you created earlier by using option 1 under method 1.

 ```xaml
 <!--No corresponding code is needed for this example.-->